FAQ: General JCP Questions

 Q: What is an Expert Group (EG)?

 A: The group of JCP Members who collaborate on developing a Java Specification through a JSR.
-The experts on an Expert Group are listed on each JSR's summary page.
+The members of an Expert Group are listed on each JSR's summary page.

 Q: What is a Reference Implementation (RI)?